pleabargain/EnglishHelpsYourCareer/grammar elements prepositions.md

 # as far as I'm concerned...
 - As far as I'm concerned, we should think about limiting our time on our devices.
+- As far as I'm concerned we should meet more often.

 # as
 - I want to speak Chinese as well as you do!